Middle School

 The Encounter Lutheran College ‘Inclusive Education’ team aims to meet the unique learning needs of those students who require individualised education programs.
 They may have specific learning disabilities, temporary or long standing problems with certain subjects.
 Adaptive Education staff function as the conduit between teachers and home; curriculum, teaching strategies, assessment procedures, reporting and timetable structures can be adjusted to suit the individual’s needs.

-Students can access;
+Students can access:

 - In class 1:1 or small group support